 In addition we provide

-Special topic days such as Year 2 space day, Year1 build a home afternoon with parents (DT focus) and Harvest supper preparation and Year R Chinese New Year.
+Special topic days such as Year 2 space day, Year 1 Victorian school day, Year 2 Holi celebration, Year 1 build a home afternoon with parents (DT focus) and Harvest supper preparation and Year R Chinese New Year.

 Special event weeks during the year to focus on different curriculum areas.
-Our weeks have been “Gruffalo week” (we found Gruffalo footprints and he came to see us) to focus on PSHE< communication and language, literacy, maths and DT.
+This summer 2019 we have planned a “Bike Week” to focus on physical development and motor skills, technology and science.
+We have had “Gruffalo week” (we found Gruffalo footprints and he came to see us) to focus on PSHE, communication and language, literacy, maths and DT.
 “Mud and Stick week” to focus on science, art maths, literacy and DT.
 “Spells and Potions week” to focus on traditional stories, instructions and writing outside to encourage boys writing, science and art.

 Enrichment – we work with Testwood Secondary School and we attend master classes in art and design, science/chemistry, music, sport and mental maths.